jpayvazian/cs525-nlp-yelp/README.md

 * PCA Analysis on real/fake reviews to visualize how linearly separable the features are

 #### TODO
-* Improve char/word models by changing model architecture/hyperparameters, training more epochs, using more data
 * Generate sample reviews to use for evaluation
 * Evaluation
 * Presentation